EDiT: Efficient Diffusion Transformers with Linear Compressed Attention: Experiments

 \textbf{Dataset.} In all experiments, we rely on the YE-POP\footnote{\url{https://huggingface.co/datasets/Ejafa/ye-pop}} dataset for training.
 This subset of Laion-POP comprises about 480K images with two alternative captions each.
 For evaluation, we use the PixartEval30K dataset~\cite{chen2024pixartsigma}\footnote{\url{https://huggingface.co/datasets/PixArt-alpha/PixArt-Eval-30K}}.

-\textbf{Training details for EDiT.} We use three publicly available checkpoints for PixArt-$\Sigma$, trained on resolutions $512\times512$, $1024\times 1024$, and $2048 \times2048$ pixels.
+\textbf{Training details for EDiT.} We use three publicly available checkpoints for PixArt-$\Sigma$, trained on $512, 1024$, and $2048$ image resolutions.
 We initialize our approach using the $512\times512$ PixArt-$\Sigma$ checkpoint, modify the self-attention layers using our linear compressed attention approach, and distill the model for 30 epochs.
-In particular, we follow \cite{liu2024linfusion,lee2025koala} and combine a noise prediction loss with knowledge, and feature distillation.
-For the feature level distillation, we use the output of each self-attention layer and minimize the divergence between teacher and student.
-Finally, as knowledge distillation, we minimize the difference betweent the student and teacher's prediction.

-We take the resulting model, unfreeze all weights of EDiT, and train for 10 more epochs at a resolution of $1024\times1024$ using the teacher checkpoint for the respective resolution.
-Finally, we repeat the same process with a resolution of $2048 \times 2048$ for $8$ more epochs.
+In particular, we follow \cite{liu2024linfusion,lee2025koala} and combine a noise prediction loss with knowledge distillation, where we minimize the difference between the student and teacher's prediction, and feature distillation with the output of each self-attention between teacher and student.
+Thereafter, we take the resulting model, unfreeze all weights of EDiT, and train for 10 more epochs at $1024$ resolution using the teacher checkpoint for the respective resolution.
+We repeat this process with $2048$ resolution images for $8$ more epochs.

 \textbf{Training details for MM-EDiT.} We use Stable Diffusion 3.5 Medium (SD-v3.5M) to evaluate the efficacy of our MM-EDiT mechanism.
 In contrast to PixArt-$\Sigma$, there is only one publicly available checkpoint for SD-v3.5M, which can be used for multiple resolutions.
 We take this pretrained SD-v3.5M checkpoint and replace the multimodal attention layers with MM-EDiT.
 We first train the hybrid attention layers for 45 epochs on $512 \times 512$ images using a combined loss similar to that used for EDiT.
 We again combine a task loss, knowledge, and feature distillation, but this time, the task loss is based on the rectified flow mechanism~\cite{liu2023flow} taken from SD-v3.5M.
-Following this, we unfreeze all weights of the MM-EDiT modules and train them for 10 more epochs at a resolution of $1024 \times 1024$.
-At this stage, the combined loss showed suoptimal performance, and we switched to pure knowledge distillation.
+Following this, we unfreeze all weights of the MM-EDiT modules and train them for 10 more epochs at a resolution of $1024 \times 1024$ only with knowledge distillation loss.

 \textbf{Metrics:} We report CLIP similarity scores between generated images and text to evaluate prompt adherence and FID with Inception-v3 and CLIP encoders to assess the quality of generated images.